AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module21/ex4.md

 ---
 # 21.4 Create and configure a Google Cloud Function

-This content is currently being developed and will be added soon.

->[!NOTE]
->
->The Adobe Experience Platform Edge mobile extension is currently in BETA.
-Use of this extension is by invitation only.
-Please contact your Adobe Customer Success Manager to learn more and get access to the materials for this tutorial.

 ## 21.4.1 Create your Google Cloud Function

 Go to [https://console.cloud.google.com/](https://console.cloud.google.com/).
 Go to **Cloud Functions**.